bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 As always, Bevy's CI had plenty of improvements this cycle:

 * Examples are now run in WASM when validating builds.
-Screenshots are taken and stored as part of the build outputs to ensure rendering works (`@mockersf`)
+Screenshots are taken and stored as part of the build outputs to ensure rendering works (`@mockersf`).
-* The Bevy examples are now run on a Windows VM once per day to ensure they aren't broken (`@mockersf`)
+* The Bevy examples are now run on a Windows VM once per day to ensure they aren't broken (`@mockersf`).
-* License files are now automatically added to all published crates (`@NiklasEi`)
+* License files are now automatically added to all published crates (`@NiklasEi`).
-* There is now a workflow to automatically generate a PR with version number bumps for all bevy crates (`@mockersf`)
+* There is now a workflow to automatically generate a PR with version number bumps for all bevy crates (`@mockersf`).
 * To make the occasional nightly Rust breakage less disruptive, we've parameterized the nightly toolchain to make it easier to pin to a specific nightly. (`@mockersf`)

 ## Example: Post Processing